California Judicial Council Forms

 I-CAN!™ Legal "is a free online application that will fill out court forms for you by asking you simple questions and putting your answers on the forms in the correct place.
 I-CAN!™ will also print instructions to tell you what to do with your forms, and how the court process works."
 I-CAN!™ Legal can help you with court forms for Family Law, Eviction, Small claims, and more.

-California Forms of Pleading & Practice is a large set available in print at the Main and Financial District Libraries, which also can be accessed electronically as a part of the LEXIS database, available only within the law libraries.
+California Forms of Pleading & Practice is a large set available in print at the Law Library, which also can be accessed electronically as a part of the LEXIS database, available only within the Law Library.

 The Public Law Library webpage has a Self Help section with legal “How To” guides and Mini Courses on a variety of legal topics, as well as links to all California county law library web sites, which often include legal forms and links to legal services and court resources.
 This site can be viewed in English, Spanish, Italian, Portuguese, German, French, Japanese, Korean and Chinese.

 The U. S. Government Official Forms website is a hub link to federal forms seachable by agency or by name.